arkency/posts/posts/2015-07-07-testing-event-sourced-application.md

 Some time ago I’ve published a sample application showing how to build a simple event sourced application using Rails &amp; RES.
 But there was a big part missing there - the tests.

 My sample uses CQRS approach to handle all operations.

+<!-- more -->

 That means the control flow is as follow:

-<!-- more -->
+* A command is created based on params from UI
+* Command is handled by a command handler:
+  * based on command’s aggregate id all events for an aggregate are loaded from RES and aggregate state is recreated
+  * a domain object method is called that will produce new domain events
+  * domain event are applied to the aggregate
+  * domain events are stored in RES & published to event handlers

+## AAA
-s is a basic pattern how a good test should be created.
+This is a basic pattern how good test should be created.
 There are 3 parts: **Arrange** - when you setup initial state for a test, **Act** - where you perform actual operation you want to test and **Assert** - when you check results.

 And the AAA pattern should be preserved for Event Sources application.

 ## Given a series of events